sawrupesh04/Python/README.md

 ### **Steps:**
 if you are spend very much time in Desktop so this proggram will hepl you!

-'''
--[x] set time in minute
+- set time in minute
--[ ] set your favourite youtube video url
+- set your favourite youtube video url
--[ ] set how many time to repeat video to play video in browser automatically once you execute program
+- set how many time to repeat video to play video in browser automatically once you execute program
-'''

 # Turtle
 **output**